Welcome to today's edition of the Rush 24-7 podcast.

 I think they ought to give people a little purple ink and put it on their fingertips to show they successfully voted.

-But we cannot allow intimidation and bullying to succeed, or it's gonna happen and happen again.
+But we cannot allow intimidation and bullying to succeed or it's going to happen and happen again.

-You know, if you if you want to go in there, go out and find an Obama button and go in there and vote McCain Palin.
+You know, if you want to go in there, go out and find an Obama button and go in there and vote McCain Palin.

 I mean, that's the safest way to get in and out of a polling place in Philadelphia today.